jay8anks/ImgResizeAndUpload/README.md

 Using The Code:

+This is a straight Asp.Net website.
+Fire it up in IIS or open it using Visual Studio and view the default.aspx page in a browser.

-Open up the default.aspx page.
+Using IIS, browse to the site and open up the default.aspx page.
 Click on the "Attch" button in the GridView.
 On the page that opens up, upload an image or PDF.

 Of course, this requires users in the user table.
 If you click "Delete All," you are going to have to add some users back before this demo works.